May 11, 2023 in Discover Costa Rica

 Culture in Costa Rica: It's More Than 'Pura Vida'

-Occasionally, I miss the city and like to visit San Jose, the capital of Costa Rica, just to travel around.
+Occasionally, I miss the city life and like to visit San Jose, the capital of Costa Rica, just to travel around.
 Most of my friends and acquaintances from the Costa Ballena only go to San Jose when traveling internationally, and/or to shop.
 They tell me that they don’t really like San Jose and it doesn’t have much to offer in terms of tourism.

 However, if all we see of San Jose are the airport and the big box stores that line the national vehicular arteries, where do we get the idea that there’s not much culture to enjoy in San Jose?